johannessonlab/HetVPaper/PaLD/README.md

   - htslib=1.9
 ```

-The pipeline also depends on a small yaml that act as local conda rules.
+The pipeline also depends on a small yaml for the R environment.
+This one has to be present for the pipeline to run (using `--use-conda`).

     $ cat envs/PaLDPlot.yaml
 ```yaml